perioden/perioden.io/dental-implants-abbotsford-bc/index.md

 <p><iframe width="672" height="378" src="https://www.youtube.com/embed/cP-rR8wqrtY?controls=1&rel=0&enablejsapi=1" title="Dental Implants by Dr. Roy Periodontist" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
 </p>

-<p>Replacing teeth with Dental Implants is a better treatment than many other traditional methods.
-The implants are screw like structure which are placed within the jaw bone.
-The implants act like the roots of teeth and provide support to the crown (missing teeth).
-The results with dental implants look, feel and function like natural teeth. </p>

-<p>When the tooth is removed the jaw bone collapses and continue to resorb over the time.
-Dental Implants retards the bone resorption and hence preserve facial profile. </p>

-<p>The biggest advantage of dental implant over a conventional bridge is that the implant crown emerges outside the gum and is independently supported without the help of the adjacent teeth.</p>

-<p>A traditional method of replacing the missing tooth is through Bridge where the artificial tooth is supported by adjacent teeth.
-Dental Implant is better than Bridge because there is no need to cut the natural teeth as is done for a bridge.</p>

-<p>Dental Implants last longer than teeth supported bridge and are esthetically pleasing. </p>

 <h4>Factors affecting the final Esthetic Outcome of the Dental Implants</h4>
 <p></p>